-On the night before we were to leave on a four-day hike to Machu Picchu, the 14 of us making the trip—including my husband, me and our two sons—crammed into a small office in the center of Cusco, Peru.
-We were here to meet our guides for the upcoming trek, the people who would be setting up our camps at night, feeding us, making sure we didn’t get lost in the Andes.
+On the night before we were to leave on a four-day hike to Machu Picchu, the 14 of us making the trip—including my husband, me, and our two sons—crammed into a small office in the center of Cusco, Peru.
+We were here to meet our guides from our tour company, SAS, for the upcoming trek, the people who would be setting up our camps at night, feeding us, making sure we didn’t get lost in the Andes.

 The guides had a lot to tell us.
 How much the packs we gave the porters to carry could weigh (20 of them were assigned to lug our bags, set up camp, and cook our meals).
 How to deal with the high altitude (chewing on coca leaves we’d be provided).
 How we would be using the bathroom on the hike (don’t ask).

 Why were the guides looking at me like that?
 I wouldn’t find out till the last night of our hike, and it wasn’t complimentary.

 In the midst of the meeting, I felt the two guides—Vincente and Oscar—looking at me strangely.
 Years earlier, I might have thought they were making googly eyes at me.
 I might have been flattered.
 But at the time I was 49.
 They were obviously in their early 30s.
 Their looks were not flirtatious.
 But what?
 I wouldn’t find out till the last night of our hike, and it wasn’t complimentary.

 Someone in the group asked how hard the trek would be (I was so pleased I hadn’t been the one scaredy-cat to ask), and Vincente and Oscar assured us that it wouldn’t be too difficult, reporting that tens of thousands of hikers complete the 26 mile route every year.

 “You can do it.
 We’ll make sure of that,” Vincente, the lead guide, assured us.

 Looking around the room, I realized all the other trekkers were young couples, and I later noticed on one of the guide’s documents that two trekkers’ names were crossed off.